A Novel Framework for Online Supervised Learning with Feature Selection: Methods

 \subsection{\bf Memory and Computational Complexity}

-In general, the memory complexity for the running averages is $\mathcal{O}(p^2)$ because $\bS_{xx}$ is a $p \times p$ matrix.
-The computational complexity of maintaining the running averages is $\mathcal{O}(np^2)$.
-And except OLSth, the computational complexity for obtaining the model using the running average-based algorithms is $\mathcal{O}(p^2)$ based on the limited number of iterations, each taking $\mathcal{O}(p^2)$ time.
-As for OLSth, it is $\mathcal{O}(p^3)$ if done by Gaussian elimination or $O(p^2)$ if done using an iterative method that takes much fewer iterations than $p$.
-We can conclude that the running averages storage does not depend on the sample size $n$, and the computation is linear in $n$.
-Hence, when $n >> p$, compared to the batch learning algorithms, the running averages based methods need less memory and have less computational complexity.
+In general, the memory complexity for the RAVEs is $\mathcal{O}(p^2)$ because $\bS_{xx}$ is a $p \times p$ matrix.
+The computational complexity of maintaining the RAVEs is $\mathcal{O}(np^2)$.
+Except for OLSth, the computational complexity for obtaining the model using the running average-based algorithms is $\mathcal{O}(p^2)$ based on the limited number of iterations, each taking $\mathcal{O}(p^2)$ time.
+As for OLSth, it is $\mathcal{O}(p^3)$ if done by Gaussian elimination or $\mathcal{O}(p^2)$ if done using an iterative method that takes much fewer iterations than $p$.
+We can conclude that the storage of RAVEs does not depend on the sample size $n$, and the computation is linear in $n$.
+Hence, when $n >> p$, compared to the batch learning algorithms, the running averages-based methods need less memory and have less computational complexity.
 At the same time, they can achieve the same convergence rate as the batch learning algorithms.